Dilated cardiomyopathy: Diagnosis

 Generalized enlargement of the heart is seen upon normal chest X-ray.
 Pleural effusion may also be noticed, which is due to pulmonary venous hypertension.

 The electrocardiogram often shows sinus tachycardia or atrial fibrillation, ventricular arrhythmias, left atrial enlargement, and sometimes intraventricular conduction defects and low voltage.
 When left bundle-branch block (LBBB) is accompanied by right axis deviation (RAD), the rare combination is considered to be highly suggestive of dilated or congestive cardiomyopathy.
 Echocardiogram shows left ventricular dilatation with normal or thinned walls and reduced ejection fraction.
 Cardiac catheterization and coronary angiography are often performed to exclude ischemic heart disease.

 Genetic testing can be important, since one study has shown that gene mutations in the TTN gene (which codes for a protein called titin) are responsible for "approximately 25% of familial cases of idiopathic dilated cardiomyopathy and 18% of sporadic cases."
 The results of the genetic testing can help the doctors and patients understand the underlying cause of the dilated cardiomyopathy.
 Genetic test results can also help guide decisions on whether a patient's relatives should undergo genetic testing (to see if they have the same genetic mutation) and cardiac testing to screen for early findings of dilated cardiomyopathy.

 Cardiac magnetic resonance imaging (cardiac MRI) may also provide helpful diagnostic information in patients with dilated cardiomyopathy.

 Treatment

 Medical therapy

 Drug therapy can slow down progression and in some cases even improve the heart condition.
 Standard therapy may include salt restriction, ACE inhibitors, diuretics, and beta blockers.
 Anticoagulants may also be used for antithrombotic therapy.
 There is some evidence for the benefits of coenzyme Q10 in treating heart failure.

+K-strophanthin may improve functional performance in patients with severe cardiac decompensation while digoxin raises cardiac output and ejection fraction only at rest.